cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 function EndBlock(): [ValidatorUpdate] {
   // iterate over all consumer chains registered with this provider chain foreach chainId in chainToClient.Keys() {
-    // get list of validator updates from the Staking module valUpdates = registryKeeper.GetValidatorUpdates(chainId)
+    // get list of validator updates from the provider Staking module valUpdates = registryKeeper.GetValidatorUpdates(chainId)

     // add validator updates to the list of pending updates